git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 you are thinking "hmm, `/bin/sh`, probably just a plain old POSIX shell", however, system startup scripts on Ubuntu used to allow non-POSIX scripting via bash.
-This is because specialty [shell languages](#shell-languages) like Bash, ZSH and so on can add a lot of cool and very practical features, but they're not portable unfortunately!
+This is because specialty [shell languages](#shell-languages) like Bash, ZSH and so on can add a lot of cool and practical features, but they're not portable, unfortunately.

 Recent versions of MacOS include ZSH by default.
 Linux distributions typically require you to install it via package manager and installs it to